bobcozzi/rpgiv2free/README.md

   The conversion of Calc Specs is in progress and is being updated in each release.
 Currently many calc specs convert fine, while others may or may not convert.
 Be ready with your Ctrl+Z (cmd+Z on Mac) to **undo** the conversion if it does not produce the desired results.

 ## Limitations
-- Conditioning and Level Break Indicators are NOT converted.
-The opcodes convert but the conditioning and Level-break Indicators are lost.
-So some manual conversion to RPG IV conditional logic is required before converting them to free format.
-We will be adding a configuration setting to avoid converting statements with a level break and/or conditioning indicator controlling them.
+- Level Break Indicators are NOT converted.
 - RPG Logical Cycle-based File Declarations (i.e. File specs with **Primary or Secondary files**) are not converted.
 RPG IV _hybrid_ Free format may include fixed-format code, so they can usually remain in your source code as is.
 However, if your intent is to migrate to fully free format RPG IV, then you must remove any RPG Cycle-related code from your source file member.
+- Input and Output Spec are ignored.
+While it is technically possible to convert Input (and output) specs to Defnition specifications, this act would be concidered refactoring and it not a part of this extension.

 ## Getting Started